Lipschitz continuity in the Hurst parameter of functionals of stochastic differential equations driven by a fractional Brownian motion: Abstract

 \section{Abstract}

 Sensitivity analysis w.r.t. the long-range/memory noise parameter for probability distributions of functionals of solutions to stochastic differential equations is an important stochastic modeling issue in many applications.
-However, we have not found theoretical results on this topic in the literature.

-In this paper we consider solutions $\{X^H_t\}_{t\in \R_+}$ to stochastic differential equations driven by fractional Brownian motions and two sensitivity problems when the Hurst parameter~$H$ of the noise tends to the critical Brownian parameter $H=\tfrac{1}{2}$.
-We first get accurate sensitivity estimates of time marginal probability distributions of $X^H$.
-We second develop a sensitivity analysis for the Laplace transforms of the first passage times of $X^H$ at given thresholds.
+In this paper we consider solutions $\{X^H_t\}_{t\in \R_+}$ to stochastic differential equations driven by frac{t}ional Brownian motions.
+We develop two innovative sensitivity analyses when the Hurst parameter~$H$ of the noise tends to the critical Brownian parameter $H=\tfrac{1}{2}$ from above or from below.
+First, we examine expected smooth functions of $X^H$ at a fixed time horizon~$T$.
+Second, we examine Laplace transforms of functionals which are irregular with regard to Malliavin calculus, namely, first passage times of $X^H$ at a given threshold.

-Our technique requires accurate Gaussian estimates on the density of $X^H_t$.
-The Gaussian estimate we obtain in Section~5 may be of interest by itself.
+In both cases we exhibit the Lipschitz continuity w.r.t.~$H$ around the value $\tfrac{1}{2}$.
+Therefore, our results show that the Markov Brownian model is a good proxy model as long as the Hurst parameter remains close to~$\tfrac{1}{2}$.

 {\sl Key words\/}: Fractional Brownian motion, Malliavin calculus, first hitting time.